furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Model_selection/lecture_15.md

     $$ (eq:ratio_EFT)

     where we've made the usual application of the product rule in the marginalization integral in numerator and denominator.
-    * The integration is over the *entire$ parameter space.
+    * The integration is over the *entire* parameter space.
     * This is difficult numerically because likelihoods are usually peaked but can have long tails that contribute to the integral (cf. averaging over the likelihood vs. finding the peak).

 * Consider the easiest example: $M_1 \rightarrow M_k$ and $M_2 \rightarrow M_{k+1}$, where $k$ is the order in an EFT expansion.